bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 * Name of template, you can select from built-in ones or type in a new one
 * Template text

-All templates in BitcartCC are rendered via [Jinja2](https://jinja.palletsprojects.com/en/2.11.x).
+All templates in Bitcart are rendered via [Jinja2](https://jinja.palletsprojects.com/en/2.11.x).

 Read about it's syntax in their [template designer documentation](https://jinja.palletsprojects.com/en/2.11.x/templates).

-Read more about example usages of templates in BitcartCC [here](../guides/templates.md)
+Read more about example usages of templates in Bitcart [here](../guides/templates.md)

 ![Templates page](../.gitbook/assets/templates.png)